PLSysSec/haybale/README.md

 It operates on LLVM IR, which allows it to analyze programs written in any language which compiles to LLVM IR - C/C++, Rust, Swift, and more.
-In this way, it may be compared to [KLEE], as it has similar goals, except that `haybale` is written in Rust.
+In this way, it may be compared to [KLEE], as it has similar goals, except that `haybale` is written in Rust and makes some different design decisions.
 That said, `haybale` makes no claim of being at feature parity with KLEE.

 ### Okay, but what is a symbolic execution engine?